Everything You Need to Know About the Baltimore Symphony Orchestra

-To say you’re in for a world-class experience when you go to see the Baltimore Symphony Orchestra is not hyperbole, it’s the truth.
-With numerous awards, including two Grammys, the BSO is known around the globe for its dedication to honoring the hallmarks of classical music while pushing its boundaries to be more relevant and as inclusive as ever.
-This distinction of excellence is thanks to the orchestra’s superb ensemble of principle musicians and its history-making musical director, Marin Alsop, who led the orchestra for 14 years and recently stepped down in 2021.
+To say you’re in for a world-class experience when you go see the Baltimore Symphony Orchestra is not hyperbole, it’s the truth.
+With numerous awards, including two Grammys, the BSO is known around the globe for its dedication to honoring the hallmarks of classical music while pushing its boundaries to be more relevant and inclusive.

 Where to See the BSO Perform

 Since 1982, the home base of the BSO has been the Joseph Meyerhoff Symphony Hall, a 2,443-seat marvel of a venue which sits on a red brick section of Cathedral Street in historic Mount Vernon.
 To expand the orchestra’s reach statewide, the BSO began also performing regularly at the 1,976-seat Music Center at Strathmore in Bethesda in 2005.